 Now that you’ve invested in your perfect shoe (or two), consider these products to help you take better care of them!

-- Right Foot Deodorizer Spray: I hate to break it to you, but your feet are gross.
-Use this 100% natural, made-in-the-USA spray to pretend your feet are less gross.
+- Elite Sportz Shoe Deodorizer and Foot Spray: I hate to break it to you, but your feet are gross.
+Use this spray to pretend your feet are less gross.
 Contains 7 essential oils and 11 beneficial herbs.

 - Shoe Goo: Use this goo to patch small dings in your rubber, so you can wear them longer.